If you are applying for this course from within the UK click Apply Now

-Recent graduates from Sunderland have gained jobs with employers such as the BBC, Channel 4, Sky TV, Capital North East, I Daniel Blake, MTV and professional production companies.
+Recent graduates from Sunderland have gained jobs with employers such as the BBC, Radio 1, Channel 4, Sky TV, Capital North East, I Daniel Blake, MTV and professional production companies.

-You will also undertake a number of practical assignments, which can include live briefs from clients outside the University.
-Get the opportunity to gain production experience with independent production company Fulwell 73 and build up a portfolio of work, to show future employers.
+You'll undertake a number of practice modules throughout your course, which can include live briefs from clients from outside the University.
+Get the opportunity to gain production experience with independent production company Fulwell 73 and build up a portfolio of work to show future employers.

-We frequently invite guest speakers to run workshops and master classes, allowing you to relate your learning to real-life experience.
+We frequently invite guest speakers to run workshops and masterclasses, allowing you to relate your learning to real-life experience.
 Recently this has included our visiting professors Dr Alex Connock, Fellow in Marketing at Oxford University; Emmy award winner David Quantick; and Nick Smith Executive Vice President at All3Media.

 We encourage you to take part in competitions; our students have won awards from organisations such as the Royal Television Society.

 Throughout your studies, you’ll be guided and supported by our experts.
 All of whom are working or researching in media.
-You’ll study alongside scriptwriters, film makers, radio producers, presenters and independent film producers.
-All who will share their experience and encourage you to build your network.
+You’ll study alongside scriptwriters, film makers, radio producers, presenters and independent film producers who will share their experience and encourage you to build your network.

 Our staff and students consistently win big at the Royal Television Awards.